Comment by kelseydh

 Doesn't the Tigerbeetle client automatically batch requests?

-PHP has created mysqli or PDO to deal with this specifically because if the known issues with it
+PHP has created mysqli or PDO to deal with this specifically because of the known issues of it being expensive to recreate client connects per request

 https://docs.tigerbeetle.com/coding/clients/go/#batching